clane-bank/clane-frontend-test/frontend/frontend.md

 - (Optional) Deploy as a public site to your own host.
 - (Optional) PWA
 - (Optional) Mobile Responsive
+- The Postman collection for the APIs [is located here](Clane%20Front-End%20Test%20Scripts.postman_collection.json)

 ### Expection
 - This challange should take around 4 hours to complete.
 - You can work on it at your own schedule, but a complete solution is expected within 7 days.
 - Your code should be modular, each module should focus on doing one thing and do it well.
-- Please over-engineering is allowed.
+- Please, over-engineering is allowed.
 - Error handling and retry if backend is busy.
-- Use of third-party library is prohibited.
+- Use of third-party libraries is prohibited.
 - We frown at code repetitions and we expect a more clean code.
 - We value code reusability.
 - We value offline first where necessary.